How to Find and Evaluate Off-Market Properties: A Guide for Investor-Focused Agents

 Investor clients do not need you to be a detective.
 They need you to run a system.
 The clean version has four parts: find signals, run compliant outreach, evaluate with a deal sheet, and present the opportunity in an executive summary that makes decisions easy.

-Step 1: Data acquisition.
 Start with public records and pattern-based lists.
 Look for long-tenure owners with high equity, non-owner occupied properties, out-of-state mailing addresses, and vacancy indicators.
-In many markets, probate filings and notice-related records are also useful starting points.
-Keep it simple: your first list should be one county, one zip cluster, and one investor buy box.

-Step 2: Outreach execution.
-Skip spam tactics.
-Use a short, compliant sequence that respects local solicitation rules and any do-not-call constraints.
-If you want this to run without burning your calendar, build it on Direct Mail for Real Estate Agents, because it is consistent, measurable, and easy to target to high-equity profiles.
+Use a short, compliant sequence that respects local solicitation rules and do-not-call constraints.
+Direct Mail for Real Estate Agents is especially useful because it is consistent, measurable, and easy to target.

-Step 3: Initial evaluation.
-When a seller responds, do not guess.
-Open the deal sheet, confirm ownership and timeline, pull fast comps, and set a rough repair range.
-Your job is not to write a rehab scope.
-Your job is to prevent bad deals from reaching your investor client.
+When a seller responds, open the deal sheet, confirm ownership and timeline, pull fast comps, and set a rough repair range before an investor sees the opportunity.

 Off-market deals feel special, which is exactly why people overpay for them.
 Your deal sheet exists to remove emotion, document assumptions, and keep the investor client in control.

 Start with comps, not repairs.
 Pull three to five close comps, then define your value band.
-Next, define condition in plain language.
-Clean, dated, heavy, or teardown.
-Then set a repair range.
-Use local contractor ranges your investor trusts, or use a conservative per-square-foot band until you have better data.
+Next, define condition in plain language: clean, dated, heavy, or teardown.
+Then set a repair range using local contractor ranges your investor trusts, or use a conservative per-square-foot band until you have better data.

-From there, choose the exit path.
-Flip, hold, or hybrid.
 For a hold, sanity-check rent comps and basic expenses.
 For a flip, sanity-check days on market and buyer appetite in that micro-area.
-Your job is not to be perfect.
-Your job is to be consistent and conservative so you do not pitch a deal that collapses later.

 | Lead source | Estimated cost | Time investment | Competition level |